godobject/file_permissions/README.md

 #### Mode and SpecialMode

 Both Mode and SpecialMode are intended to be parts of the ComplexMode.
-Instances are immutable and can therefore only be defined while creation.
+Instances are immutable and can therefore only be defined during creation.

 New instances can either be created by a list of permission digits: